 However, the fees are generally between 3 and 35€ maximum.

 Your Interrail Global Pass is your new friend!

-For example, during our trip, we have been from Toulouse to Riomaggiore but we have written each stops between these two.
+For example, during our trip, we have been from Toulouse to Riomaggiore but we have written each stop between these two.
 It is very important to complete this Journey details because it is like your tickets.
-When you will be controlled, the controller will ask you to show your passeport and your Journey details.
+When you will be controlled, the controller will ask you to show your passport and your Journey details.
 Several controllers are strict, so you should try to complete this.
 Feel free to ask questions to the controller before your departure.

 Our experience with interrail